vaibhav-20/spotify-web-app/README.md

 Hi, I am Vaibhav.

-To run this project use your spotify login credentials.
+# Follow these steps to run this project in your localhost

 1. open `.env` file and add your client_id from spotify dashboard

-# Follow this To run this project in your localhost
 Now open vscode terminal go to project master directory and instal npm package.
-1. npm install
+2. npm install

 Next step type this command into terminal to start the project in your loaclhost (http://localhost:3000/)

-2. npm start
+3. npm start